1981 Arizona Wildcats football team: UCLA

-In the home and season opener, the Wildcats hosted UCLA.
+In the home, conference, and season opener, the Wildcats hosted UCLA.
 Arizona upset the Bruins in the previous year that prevented UCLA from earning the top ranking.
-This time, UCLA (who was ranked 12th) got vengeance, and defeated the Wildcats to avenge the loss.
+This time, UCLA (who was ranked 12th) got vengeance, and defeated the Wildcats to avenge the loss, which meant that the Wildcats would not earn home upset victories over the Bruins in consecutive seasons.

 USC

 Arizona visited top-ranked USC in the Wildcats’ first road game of the season.
-After the Trojans took an early 10–0 lead, the Wildcats scored 13 unanswered points to shock college football for a huge upset victory.
+After the Trojans took an early 10–0 lead, the Wildcats scored 13 unanswered points to shock the college football world for a huge upset victory.
 It was Arizona's first win over a top-ranked team in program history and it was their biggest win since joining the Pac-10 in 1978.
-After returning to Tucson after the game, the team was met by a crowd of raucous fans for a wild celebration.
-It was the second straight year that Smith's Wildcats upset a top-5 team, as they defeated UCLA (the other Los Angeles school), who was ranked second at the time, in the previous season.
+A few hours after the game ended, the team returned to Tucson and was met by a crowd of raucous fans for wild celebrations at both the Tucson airport and the Arizona campus.
+It was the second straight year that Smith's Wildcats upset top-5 team, as they defeated UCLA (the other Los Angeles school), who was ranked second at the time, in the previous season.

+Washington State

+The Wildcats hosted 16th-ranked Washington State in a late October homecoming matchup, looking for another upset victory of the season.
+However, Arizona would be outplayed and outcoached by a tough Cougars squad in the first half.
+In the second half, the Wildcats attempted a comeback.
+Unfortunately, they would come up short and suffered a defeat that snapped a four-game winning streak after an 0–2 start to the year.

 Arizona State

+In the season finale, Arizona traveled to face Arizona State (ranked 18th) in the rivalry game.
+It was first time since the 1979 Fiesta Bowl that the Wildcats returned to Tempe.

+In the previous season, Smith remarked that ASU was the “NFL team in Arizona” after the Sun Devils embarrassed the Wildcats in Tucson.
+When Arizona entered the field, the Sun Devil Stadium crowd serenaded Smith with chants of “Who’s the NFL team in this state?” and fans held up signs that referenced Smith’s remarks.

-In the season finale, Arizona went to Tempe to face Arizona State (ranked 18th) in the rivalry game.
-On a rainy night, the Wildcats struggled and lost to ASU yet again, perhaps denying the Wildcats a chance to earn a bowl bid.
-Also, the loss extended ASU's dominance in the rivalry dating back to 1949, with the Wildcats losing for the 24th time in 33 meetings.
+In the game itself, Smith’s remarks proved to be true as the Wildcats struggled and lost to ASU yet again on a rainy night, perhaps denying the Wildcats a chance to earn a bowl bid.
+Also, the loss extended ASU's dominance in the rivalry dating back to 1949, with the Wildcats losing for the 24th time in 33 meetings, leading to Smith referring to Arizona as the “little brother” to ASU during a postgame interview, and calling ASU the “big brother” as they were the better rival team during the time.